For a while now, the term “workforce management” has been a popular one in an office setting.

 You can then analyze this data to forecast future workload, calculate staff requirements, make decisions about staff schedules, as well as assess everyone’s daily performance.

-In addition to tracking work, you can also track time off, sick leave, and vacations — all as separate projects you can then easily generate reports of.
+In addition to tracking work, you can also track time off, sick leave, and vacations — since Clockify comes with a variety of features suitable for multiple use-cases.

 Clockify also works great if you want to improve your workflows and scheduling by tracking attendance.